Northeast Kingdom: Flora

 The plant hardiness zone at Island Pond is 3b with an average annual extreme minimum air temperature of -31.8 °F. The spring bloom typically peaks around May 13 and fall color usually peaks around September 30.

 Fauna

 In 1996, the moose population totalled 2,000, about 1.75/mi² (0.676/km²).
 In 2005, the population was 5,000; 3.4/mi² (1.313/km²).
 State officials determined that the herd had become stressed due to overpopulation, and that the 1996 figure was more desirable.
 As a result, 1,260 hunting permits were issued in 2008 to cull the herd.
 In 2009, state officials aimed for one moose per 1 mi2.

 There are also black bear, deer, bobcat, coyote, fox, fisher, loon, wild turkey, and ruffed grouse.

 In 2013, Canadian lynxes were spotted.
 These prey on the snowshoe hare.

 Martens, extinct in Vermont by the early 20th century, have found their way back to the Northeast Kingdom in small groups in the 21st century from New Hampshire or Canada.

 The Virginia opossum moved into the area in the 1950s.

+The Northeast Kingdom also hosts a mythological creature in Lake Memphremagog, which straddles the Canada border at Newport, Vermont.
+The creature is called Memphre and ostensibly is serpent-like.